wjohnald/symfony2-pager-bundle/README.md

     $request = $this->getRequest();
     $pager->bindRequest($request);

+    WARNING: if you are using "forward()" rather than "redirect()" to pass a request to a different action, you must specify the route explicitly, as the request has no _route property after a forward().
+See 2b) for how to do this.
+You can still use bindRequest() to take care of the page parameter.

 2b) Optionally pass the current page to the pager and set the route (With params) on the pager:

 	$currentPage = ($request->query->has('page'))? $request->query->get('page') : 0;